 Generalist agents must possess the ability to execute a diverse set of behaviors and flexibly adapt them to complete novel tasks.
-Although deep reinforcement learning has proven to be a potent tool for solving complex control and reasoning tasks such as in-hand manipulation \citep {rubix} and the game of Go \citep {go}, specialist deep RL agents learn each new task from scratch, possibly collecting new data and learning to a new objective with no prior knowledge.
-This presents a massive roadblock in the way of integration of RL in many real-time applications such as robotic control where collecting data and resetting robot experiments is prohibitively costly \citep {qtopt}.
+Although deep reinforcement learning has proven to be a potent tool for solving complex control and reasoning tasks such as in-hand manipulation \citep {rubix} and the game of Go \citep {go}, specialist deep RL agents learn new tasks from scratch, possibly collecting new data and learning to new objectives with no prior knowledge.
+This presents a massive roadblock in the integration of RL in many real-time applications, such as robotic control, where collecting data and resetting robot experiments is prohibitively costly \citep {qtopt}.

 Recent progress in scaling multitask reinforcement learning \citep {gato, mtopt} has revealed the potential of multitask agents to encode vast skill repertoires, rivaling the performance of specialist agents and even generalizing to out-of-distribution tasks.
 Moreover, skill-based unsupervised RL \citep {cic, liu2021aps, dads} shows promise of acquiring similarly useful behaviors but without the expensive per-task supervision required for conventional multitask RL.
 Recent skill-based RL results suggest that unsupervised RL can distill diverse behaviors into distinguishable skill policies; however, such approaches lack a principled framework for connecting unsupervised pretraining and downstream finetuning.
 The current state-of-the-art leverages inefficient skill search methods at the policy level such as performing a sampling-based optimization or sweeping a coarse discretization of the skill space \citep {urlb}.
-However, such methods still exhibit key limitations, namely they (1) rely on expensive environment trials to evaluate which skill is optimal and (2) are likely to select suboptimal behaviors as the continuous skill space grows due to the curse of dimensionality.
+However, such methods still exhibit key limitations; namely they (1) rely on expensive environment trials to evaluate which skill is optimal, and (2) are likely to select suboptimal behaviors as the continuous skill space grows due to the curse of dimensionality.

 In this work, we present Intrinsic Reward Matching (IRM), a scalable algorithmic methodology for unifying unsupervised skill pretraining and downstream task finetuning by leveraging the learned intrinsic reward function {parameterized} by the skill discriminator.
 Centrally, we introduce a novel approach to leveraging the intrinsic reward model as a multitask reward function that, via interaction-free task inference, enables us to select the most optimal pretrained policy for the extrinsic task reward.
 During pretraining, unsupervised skill discovery methods learn a discriminator-parameterized, family of reward functions that correspond to a family of policies, or skills, through a shared latent code.
 Instead of discarding the discriminator during finetuning as is done in prior work, we observe that the discriminator is an effective task specifier for its corresponding policy that can be $\textit{matched}$ with the extrinsic reward, allowing us to perform skill selection while bypassing brute force environment trials.
 Our approach views the extrinsic reward as a distribution with measurable proximity to a pretrained multitask reward distribution and formulates an optimization with respect to skills over a reward distance metric called EPIC \citep {EPIC}.